AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/syncing-fields-for-crm-integration.md

 * Contact Support with the following information for fields that need to be remapped:
   * Display & API names for new duplicate fields created by the CRM.
-  * Display name for Marketo Engage field that you would like the CRM field to map to.
+  * Display name for the Marketo Engage field that you would like the CRM field to map to.
   * Please refer to this example [HERE](https://nation.marketo.com/t5/knowledgebase/re-mapping-sfdc-marketo-fields/ta-p/299284){target="_blank"}.
 * Once remapping is complete, review the API names for the remapped fields in Marketo Engage and update the values in your Data Dictionary's "API Name" column to ensure it contains the most accurate information.